The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Data Reduction and Fitting Methodology

 The multi-wavelength catalogue is then constructed using Source Extractor \citep{Bertin1996} in dual image mode, with the unconvolved F356W mosaic used as the detection band in all cases.
 Fluxes are extracted in $0.5^{\prime\prime}-$diameter apertures, and these aperture fluxes are corrected to total using the FLUX\_AUTO output from Source Extractor \citep{Kron1980}.
 We then apply a further 10 per cent correction following \cite{McLeod2024} to account for flux not included within the Kron aperture.

 The 14 EXCELS quiescent galaxies at $z>3$ selected by \cite{Carnall2024} are all recovered from this new catalogue via a close positional match.
 Their celestial coordinates and spectroscopic redshift are listed in Table 1 of \cite{Carnall2024}.
 All 14 objects have coverage in all 11 \textit{HST}+NIRCam photometric bands described above.
-Additionally, as demonstrated in \cite{Stevenson2025}, all 14 are still selected from the new \cite{Begley2025} catalogue as $z>3$ massive quiescent galaxy candidates via a similar process to that employed by \cite{Carnall2024}.
+Additionally, as demonstrated in \cite{Stevenson2026}, all 14 are still selected from the new \cite{Begley2025} catalogue as $z>3$ massive quiescent galaxy candidates via a similar process to that employed by \cite{Carnall2024}.

-\cite{Stevenson2025} also consider mass-completeness limits for their sample of photometrically selected $z>3$ massive quiescent galaxy candidates (see their fig. 1), concluding that their F356W < 26 sample is more than 99 per cent mass complete at log$_{10}(M_*/\mathrm{M_\odot}) > 10$.
-The EXCELS sample is selected requiring F356W < 25, meaning that it is mass complete at log$_{10}(M_*/\mathrm{M_\odot}) > 10.4$.
+\cite{Stevenson2026} also consider mass-completeness limits for their sample of photometrically selected $z>3$ massive quiescent galaxy candidates (see their fig. 1), concluding that their F356W < 26 sample is more than 99 per cent mass complete at log$_{10}(M_*/\mathrm{M_\odot}) > 10$.
+The EXCELS sample is selected requiring F356W < 25, meaning that, following \cite{Stevenson2026}, it is mass complete at log$_{10}(M_*/\mathrm{M_\odot}) > 10.4$.
+This means that our sample is fully representative of massive quiescent galaxies across this redshift and mass range.
 As discussed in Section \ref{sec:results}, the stellar masses we derive for all 12 of the 14 EXCELS objects for which we are able to obtain robust spectral fits are above this threshold.